bahorn/b.horn.uk/docs/about/index.md

 ### MSc Computing Science at Utrecht University (September 2020 onwards)

-I am currently pursuing my Masters in Computing Science at Utrecht University.
+I am currently in the second year of my Masters in Computing Science at Utrecht University.

 ### First Class Honours BSc Computer Science at Coventry University (2016-2020)